-The Grade II* listed building features a beautiful timber frame dating back to 1487, which was central to the architects’ brief to interpret and retain the integrity of the property.
-Originally the home of the Masters of St Katherine’s Hospital estate, the building had been altered many times over the centuries.
-Most recently, it was a doctor’s surgery but it had lain empty for several years and was designated a ‘Building at Risk’.
+This historically significant Grade II* listed building features a beautiful timber frame dating back to 1487, with the addition of a brick ‘envelope’ built during the 18th and 19th centuries.
+The building had been altered many times over the centuries but had lain empty for several years and was designated a ‘Building at Risk’.

-Owner Herefordshire Council developed a unique restoration project valued at over £4m, which engaged the local community.
-The aim was to restore the Master’s House to create a new, accessible home for its customer service centre and library.
+Herefordshire Council, who own the building, wanted to restore the Master’s House in order to create a base for its customer service centre and library.
 The challenge was to incorporate sympathetically the varied elements from across the centuries into a building for the 21st Century.

 The renovation work exposed many traditional building techniques such as wattle and daub walls, lathe and plaster ceilings, and lime and clay plaster throughout.

 Working on a listed property of this type meant restoration work had to be carried out carefully by professionals, using materials and techniques that would not harm the integrity of the building.
 Many of the clay daub walls were repaired, whilst new clay and lime plasters were used in areas that had to be replaced.

 The medieval timbers were particularly at risk to damp, so it was important to control the humidity of the building.
 Claypaint was specified because it is fully compatible with original and new lime plaster, allowing the walls to breathe.